talkable/talkable-docs/source/optional.rst

 Optional Features
 #################

-Curebit provides several optional features that help increase conversions and make your referral program incredibly easy to manage.
+Talkable provides several optional features that help increase conversions and make your referral program incredibly easy to manage.
 Here's an overview of each with links to integration details.